 See our recommended settings to remove judder here.

-Update 11/27/2019: The B9 is now compatible with recent NVIDIA G-SYNC graphics cards, and is officially certified as G-SYNC compatible.
+Update 06/12/2020: The B9 is now compatible with recent NVIDIA G-SYNC graphics cards, and is officially certified as G-SYNC compatible.
+We updated the VRR range, as we're now able to test this accurately with our RTX 2070.

 The LG B9, just like the C9, has a native 120Hz refresh rate.
 It only supports HDMI Forum's new HDMI-VRR format.
 Currently, this is only supported on new Xbox Ones, or with a recent NVIDIA graphics card.
 The B9 is officially supported by NVIDIA's G-SYNC compatible mode, which is enabled automatically when connected to a recent NVIDIA graphics card.